Amebix: Life is Quite Dull, Really

-Hilarious interview with Amebix from Ooer fanzine #2 back in 1988.
+Hilarious Amebix interview from second issue of Oo-er fanzine back in 1988

 Answers by Christian Miller aka Stig.